Causal Mediation in Natural Experiments: Solving Identification via the Mediator MTE

-In a simulation with Roy selection-into-mediator based on unobserved error terms, the CF adjustment pushes conventional CM estimates back to the true value. \autoref{fig:cm-normal-dist} shows how a CF adjustment corrects unadjusted CM effect estimates.
+In a simulation with Roy selection-into-mediator based on unobserved error terms, the MTE approach pushes conventional CM estimates back to the true value. \autoref{fig:cm-normal-dist} shows how the MTE-based approach corrects unadjusted CM effect estimates.